Ranking-VMR/TVR-Ranking/README.md

 The benchmark and dataset for the paper "Video Moment Retrieval in Practical Setting: A Dataset of Ranked Moments for  Imprecise  Queries", comming soon...

-We recommend clone the code and full data from  (TVR_Ranking) in huggingface.
+We recommend cloning the code, data, and feature files from the Hugging Face repository for [TVR_Ranking](https://huggingface.co/axgroup/TVR-Ranking).

 ![vmr_ranking_overview](./figures/taskComparisonV.jpg)

 > The codes are modified from [ReLoCLNet](https://github.com/26hzhang/ReLoCLNet).

 ## Getting started